 The sessions are free, fun and no experience is needed but please note that although we try to cater for a range of abilities participants do have to be reasonably physically fit to undertake most of the tasks involved.
 We therefore reserve the right to decide if this is the most appropriate volunteering scheme for individuals.

 All you need to do to join the River Volunteers is fill out a registration form and then email it back to us.
-Our programme of events for April-June 2018 is now available.
+Our programme of events for October to December is now available.
 Please read our risk assessment and accompanying briefing notes and also our risk assessment for tools and accompanying briefing notes.

 Creekside Discovery Centre